Writing for whom? Writing for what?

 - Free-write on an assignment prompt.
 If you have one, do that one.
 If not, here’s one to practice with:A. “Please write a five-page paper analyzing the controversy surrounding genetically modified organisms (GMOs) in the food supply.”B. What clarification questions would you like to ask your professor?
 What additional background knowledge do you need to deeply understand the topic?
 What are some starter ideas that could lead to a good thesis and intriguing argument?

-- Find a couple of sample student papers from online paper mills such as this one (Google “free college papers”) and journals featuring excellent undergraduate writing (such as this one from Cornell University), and use the AAC&U rubric on critical thinking to evaluate them.
+- Find a couple of sample student papers from online paper mills such as this one (Google “free college papers”) and journals featuring excellent undergraduate writing (such as and prize-winning undergraduate papers (such as these from the Norton Writers Prize), and use the AAC&U rubric on critical thinking to evaluate them.
 Which descriptor in each row most closely fits the paper?